joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/06/dining/spring-vegetable-polenta.html?searchResultPosition=3

 **The Multi-Layered Movie of American Fashion**\
-`Nine film directors, from Scorcese to Regina King to Chloé Zhao, reframe our country’s history of design in 13 Period Rooms at the Met.`\
+`Nine film directors, from Scorcese to Regina King to Chloé Zhao, team up with curators at the Met to reframe our country’s history of design.`\
 https://nytimes.com/2022/05/06/arts/design/costume-institute-met-museum.html?searchResultPosition=4

 **You Bought a House.
 Your Colleague Didn’t.
 It’s Still OK to Celebrate.**\